 It is not possible to upgrade to MySQL Enterprise Monitor 8.0 from versions preceding MySQL Enterprise Monitor 3.3.
-To upgrade an older version, you must first upgrade to MySQL Enterprise Monitor 3.3 before running the MySQL Enterprise Monitor 8.0 upgrade process.
+To upgrade an older version, it is recommended you first upgrade to MySQL Enterprise Monitor 4.0 before running the MySQL Enterprise Monitor 8.0 upgrade process.

 MySQL Enterprise Service Manager 8.0's bundled repository is MySQL Server 5.7.22.

 MySQL Enterprise Service Manager supports monitoring of MySQL 8.Important

 Due to password plugin changes in the server, only MEM 8.0 and later support monitoring MySQL 8.0.11, or higher.Note

 If you intend to use MySQL 8 as an external repository, the installer no longer checks for

 innodb_locks_unsafe_for_binlogas they are deprecated in MySQL 8.